JoshMJohnson/Portfolio-Josh-Johnson/Ultimate_Frisbee_Wiki/README.md

     1b.)
 Download project folder inclusively with all portfolio content from home page

     2.)
-Traverse to and open folder called Ultimate_Frisbee_Wiki that was just installed
+Traverse to and open folder called Ultimate_Frisbee_Wiki that was downloaded

     3.)
 Open the HTML file named ultimate_frisbee.html